-Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.
+Anyone working from home will need a home office computer of some kind.

-Where most small business owners get confused is choosing a home office computer with the right specs.
+Where most people get confused is choosing a home office computer with the right specs.

-How can you possibly know which one is best for you?
+How can you possibly know what the best home office computer is for you?

 The worst thing you can do is walk into a computer store with that “I have no idea what I’m doing” face.

-You’ll end up leaving with a computer worth $2,000…that you don’t actually need.
+You’ll end up leaving with a computer setup worth $2,000…that you don’t actually need.

 So how can you avoid this happening?